Booking.com: best prices

 In a location that it has occupied for at least 3,000 years, Macerata is a lively town, if slightly off the main 'tourist trail' for the region, with plenty to distract you if you are passing your visit on the nearby coast or enjoying the countryside of the Marches.

 Macerata has an interesting and attractive medieval centre, compact and easy to explore that is in a walled town on a small hill, and a pleasant place to visit and explore.
 The defensive walls that surround the old town date from the 14th century.

-The town can either be entered by a lift from the new town below or by climbibg the steep staircases that exist between the two parts of Macerata.
+This historic centre, which is the part of the town of most interest to visitors, can either be entered by a lift from the new town below or by climbing the steep staircases that exist between the two parts of Macerata.

 At the heart of Macerata, and where you will soon find yourself, is the Piazza della Liberta with its impressive merchants hall - the 16th century arcaded Loggia dei Mercanti.

 The 18th century Rossi Theatre is just across the same square - be sure to check if anything is playing during your visit.